At a Glance

 Our Commissioning and Pre-Operations Engineers are experts in requirements management.
 They are able to interrogate schedules, liaise and work with our suppliers, interpret, verify and validate requirements, compile work level instructions and testing documentation, and work together to develop systems to enable successful maintainability/operational plans and commissioning.
 We aren’t commissioning until at least 2026, so we are looking for you to bring some new ideas and different perspectives.

 Ideally, we would like you to have some formal qualifications in a relevant discipline at least to a minimum of NVQ3 or beyond.
 A safety qualification is also highly desirable.
-If you think you could contribute to our team’s success and might be able to bring some new inspiration on how things can be done, then take the next step and hit apply.
+If you think you could contribute to our team’s success and bring some new inspiration on how things can be done, then take the next step and hit apply.

 At Altrad, we celebrate the importance of having a diverse workforce.
 We provide an inclusive environment where our people can bring their whole self to work, feel connected and have the space they need to grow – giving everyone an opportunity to reach their full potential.